SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 **Figure 18.** Planet plugin available to retrieve Planet imagery

-With this band we can create a RGB product, by merging Sigma0_VV_db, Sigma0_VH_db, Sigma0_db_ratio.
+With this band we can create a RGB product, by merging Sigma0_VV_db_Oct, Sigma0_VH_db_Oct, Sigma0_db_ratio_Oct.

 <img align="center" src="../images/flood-mapping-sar-images/19_rgb.png"  vspace="10" width="600">

 **Figure 19.** RGB visualization for the October 2021 SAR image.

 Now it’s time to proceed to our classification of water /  non water by using a threshold.
 Confirm the threshold for our classification scheme.
-    a.
-Right-click on the Sigma0_VH_db@1 layer name and select Properties.
+1. Right-click on the Sigma0_VH_db@1 layer name and select Properties.
-    b.
-Click on the Histogram tab.
+2. Click on the Histogram tab.
-    c.
-Click Compute Histogram.
+3. Click Compute Histogram.
-    d.
-A histogram with two peaks should appear.
-Confirm the value that separates the water values (minimum peak) from the non-water values (maximum peak).
+4. A histogram with two peaks should appear.
+5. Confirm the value that separates the water values (minimum peak) from the non-water values (maximum peak).

 <img align="center" src="../images/flood-mapping-sar-images/19_histo.png"  vspace="10" width="500">